-Johannes Hellisdal in his new hybrid excavator equipped with iXE3 solution curve - and slowdown the spread.
+Johannes Hellisdal of Plan Sp/f in his new hybrid excavator equipped with iXE3 solution.

+The spatial information of the surrounding area also enables the policy makers to implement travel bans, cancel group events, and implement all effective tactics to flatten the curve - and slowdown the spread.
 GIS tools are also helping the people to map the shortage of hospitals and monitor diminishing capacity and compare it against the increasing infection rates allowing real-time shuffling of resources to boost capacity where COVID-19 response is needed most.